Irving Scholar: Tottenham Hotspur

 At that time, the television companies operated a cartel to keep the broadcast fees for football on television low, but Scholar persuaded the major clubs that the television companies should be made to pay considerably more for their coverage of football matches.
 In the ensuing dispute over broadcast fees with the television companies, no matches were broadcast for a few months in the 1985–86 season.
 According to Scholar who was involved in the negotiations of television deals, each of the First Division clubs received only around £25,000 per year from television rights before 1986, this increased to around £50,000 in the 1986 negotiation (worth £6.3 million to the Football League in a two-year deal), then to £600,000 in 1988 (£44 million in total over four years).
 Broadcast rights would later become a significant part of the income of English football clubs in the Premier League era with deals reaching several billions.

-By the early 1990s, however, Scholar's Tottenham faced financial troubles due to investment in new players, the construction of a new stand at the club's White Hart Lane ground, and losses in the companies he had created with Tottenham.
+By the autumn of 1990, however, Scholar's Tottenham faced financial troubles due to investment in new players, the refurbishment of the East Stand in 1989 at the club's White Hart Lane ground, and losses in the companies he had created with Tottenham.
 Scholar looked to Robert Maxwell to help bail the club out.
 Maxwell agreed to support a rights issue, but he soon backed out and instead loaned £1.1 million to the club with the proviso that the deal be kept secret.
 When news of the deal came out, Tottenham were left in turmoil and a struggle for power broke out between Scholar and Bobroff.
 Scholar eventually prevailed and Bobroff was forced to resign.
 Terry Venables then sought a number of backers in his attempts to buy the club, eventually teaming up with Alan Sugar.
 Scholar finally sold his shares in the club for £2 million and left in the summer of 1991, a couple of months after the club won the FA Cup for the eighth time.
 Scholar spoke a couple of weeks later to writer Alex Fynn and predicted that the Sugar-Venables marriage would last a short time, stating "The first year will be the honeymoon, the second will be the divorce".
 Venables was thrown out of Spurs exactly two years later, in the summer of 1993, contributing to a highly public slanging match and bringing a court case against Sugar, which he lost.
-Scholar published a book about his time at White Hart Lane, Behind Closed Doors, in 1992 with Mihir Bose as his co-author.
+Scholar published a memoir about his time at White Hart Lane, Behind Closed Doors, in 1992 with Mihir Bose as his co-author.